mrjusti/tictactoe/readme.md

 ### Behaviour and Unit Tests

 This test could be find inside the folder `src/Tests/`.
-Here you can find the *Stub* used to avoid instanciate the classes inside the tests and if I change something during the development proccess I don't have to modify all the test, only the stub.
+Here you can find the *Stub* used to avoid instantiate the classes inside the tests and if I change something during the development process I don't have to modify all the test, only the stub.

 ### Acceptance Tests